 At a glance

-Stable — consistent level of discussion.
-1 mention in the last 30 days, 3 the 60 before, 2 the 90 before that.
+Declining — being discussed less frequently.
+0 mentions in the last 30 days, 1 the 60 before, 4 the 90 before that.

-School bus traffic and potentially students crossing the street.
+The school district and students crossing the street.

 Provo City Traffic Manager Vern Keeslar shared findings from three traffic studies near Provo High School.
 The results were presented to inform residents about current traffic conditions and potential impacts.